Aahil13/The-JS-Guide/docs/DOM-manipulation.md

    element.classList.remove("oldClass");
    ```

-Asides modification, you can also add or append elements.
+Aside from modification, you can also add or append elements.
 To create and append elements, do the following:

 1. `createElement():` Create a new HTML element.